 The Mathematics Education group of the Department of Mathematical Sciences includes several members involved in a variety of scholarly activities in Mathematics Education.
 These include Research in Mathematics Education, curriculum development, professional development and outreach activities with teachers.
+For further information on educational work in the department, click here.

 My main interests are designing and testing mathematics curricular materials for prospective and practicing K-12 teachers, and offering courses that use the materials.
 I am currently working on some new algorithms for basic operations (addition, subtraction, multiplication, and division) which can be taught in the early grades.
 See http://tsg.icme11.org/tsg/show/11.
 I am also developing hands-on applications of calculus, which can be used in high school and college courses.
 See http://tsg.icme11.org/document/get/655.
 I have co-authored four books of curricular materials and have a website with more materials at my web page “Breaking away from the Mathbook“.
 My collaborator in all these activities is Andrzej Ehrenfeucht from the University of Colorado.